mritunjaysri28/Matplotlib/README.md

 * Organized in hierarchy
 * top-level **matplotlib.pyplot** module is present
 * pyplot is used for a few activities such as figure creation,
 * Through the created figure, one or more axes/subplot objects are created
-* Axes object can further be used for doing many plotting actions.
+* Axes objects can further be used for doing many plotting actions.

 ```python
 #install matplotlib